 The biggest risk of a laptop is having it stolen.
 The chance of a college student having their laptop nabbed while they are out is higher than the chance of a home break-in.
 For most of us, the biggest concerns are the cost of the computer and the setback of losing the information that was on it (I really love USB thumb drives as a backup tool for important information, BTW!).
 For some, are privacy and identity theft concerns as well.
 Did you have private email on there?
 Picture?
 Your taxes?
 Anything with your social security or financial account numbers or passwords?

 All those concerns are gone with Full Disk Encryption, available here in beta:

 The "beta" label is on the user interface and packaging part of the software, not the encryption part.
-The core encryption tool is the same as is in use on millions of computers around the world, including the one I'm using right now!
+The core encryption tool is the same as is in use on many thousands of computers around the world, including the one I'm using right now!

 As soon as we went to beta, I installed it at home .. on my wife's computer.
 The result: "Hon, I'm getting a new logon screen when it starts.
 What should I do?"
 So I wrote the username and password on a sticky note and stuck it to the screen.
 Hey, my goal wasn't security as much as seeing it work.
 It did.

 As I saw the PointSec product transform into a Consumer product, my fears of total disaster subsided:

 * Firstly, I knew rationally that the encrypting part was the same as what I'd used for years at work.So if you've wanted to keep your laptop private in case of theft or break-in, ZoneAlarm's new FDE (Full Disk Encryption) is what you've been waiting for.
 Let us know what you think.
 While it is in beta, we are looking for feedback from you.